cbeck88/conf-rs/MOTIVATION.md

 Above all, please understand that *the purpose of this document is not to criticize other crates*.
 The discussion is grounded in practical concerns, pros and cons from a technical point of view, and my own efforts to make engineering decisions as a user of crates in this space.
 The document can *help potential users* of `conf` *rapidly build a mental model* of how initial design decisions in `conf` were made and how `conf` might evolve in the near future.
 This can *help users decide* whether or not `conf` is the right tool for the job in their situation, or if another tool is more appropriate.

-In fact, I believe that many of these crates are very well-engineered overall, and just not the best choice for the use-cases that I have in mind.
-Maintainers and developers of these crates that are saying no to features right now that are important to users like me, are also doing the right thing, given where their projects are now, what niche they are aimed at, and how many users they have now who would be impacted by breaking changes.
-Please understand that I have only the greatest respect for everyone involved with any of the projects mentioned specifically.

 * [Motivating use case](#motivating-use-case)
 * [Investigations](#investigations)
   * [More alternatives](#more-alternatives)